ausaafnabi/homeauto/README.md

-# README
+# TRIAMO APP

-This README would normally document whatever steps are necessary to get the application up and running.
+TRIAMO is a  Web based home automation application that uses arduino at its core.
+This application connect to arduino without using any shield as such.
+It uses a special hardware resources sharing to make the device more powerful.
+This Repositiory contain the Client Side Application that is built with ruby on rails and is used to interact with the hardware.

+> Readme in Progress.....

-Things you may want to cover:
+## Things you may want to cover:

-* Ruby version
+* Ruby version : **( Version Depreciated )**

 * System dependencies